How to take a screenshot on your Nintendo Switch

 Select Data Management from the menu.

-Select Manage Save Data/Screenshots.
+Select Manage Save Data/Screenshots and Videos.

-Select Manage Screenshots.
+Select Manage Screenshots and Videos.

 Select System Memory.

-Select Delete All Screenshots From System Memory.
+Select Delete All Screenshots and Videos From System Memory.

-How to delete all screenshots from a microSD card on Nintendo Switch
+How to delete all screenshots and videos from a microSD card on Nintendo Switch

-If you want to delete all your screenshots from your microSD card, you don't have to do it all one at a time!
+If you want to delete all your screenshots and videos from your microSD card, you don't have to do it all one at a time!
 Hallelujah, you can do the all at once in the system settings!

 - Navigate to the System Settings button on your Home screen.